Content marketing strategies aren’t something to just post and forget about—they are living entities that must be nurtured and improved over time.

 This is a revealing question about the effectiveness of your content marketing strategy at producing conversions.

-There are ways to use objective data to tie your total number of conversions to your content marketing efforts, but nothing beats a direct question.
+There are ways to use objective data to tie your total number of conversions to your common content marketing efforts, but nothing beats a direct question.

 First, you’ll get an idea of what type of reader frequently makes purchases—for example, is this the type of user who prefers informative posts?
 Is this the type of user who finds you on social media?
 As a result, you’ll be able to fine-tune your strategy to focus more on the users who are liable to make more frequent purchases.